folmsted/hello_world/README.md

 # hello_world
-First repository to learn ow to use GitHub
+First repository to learn how to use GitHub

+With luck, I will gain knowledge.